fz172/fanfly/_posts/2026-07-14-post_wing_mount_part_1.md

 ![](https://lh3.googleusercontent.com/pw/AP1GczP4qgLyErgdN2UwSyEzkJKE6sRKXamLEkcX2rVQYHiNOEjUXXWCfFOQ7feb2yk39PpSiIPVlrI9jSUrB7nIWkGw913GBLluAmkTbs9SVniGeaAXd_F29F2CIj6f43JFjJ4EP0TIpHg5hLPGnKGWQnpJKg=w1764-h2352-s-no-gm?authuser=0)

 Unfortunately, the seat does not slide freely.
 After a close look, the seat latch on the right hand side does not retract fully when I pull the seat adjustment tab.
-I will need to take it off and may be grind down the locking latch by a few millimeters to clear the distance.
+I will need to take it off and maybe grind down the locking latch by a few millimeters to clear the distance.

 ### Leather Side Panels